-90 years of exceptional Catholic education in the heart of Oconomowoc
+An exceptional Catholic education in the heart of Oconomowoc

 Students score consistently high in standardized testing: the Iowa Test of Basic Skills.
 Inspiring and challenging academics are standard based with benchmark target goal completion for each grade.

 In 2004, the Catholic Community of St. Jerome dedicated our new school building which officially completed phase 1 of our move to a new parish home on South Silver Lake Street.
+The building of our church completed our beautiful campus.

 As a staff, the administration and faculty of St. Jerome Parish School is committed to excellence in Catholic education.
 We strive to live out this commitment through our own personal development, the example we give to our students and the service we extend to family and community.